AyoubCoding21/vimrc/README.md

 vim
 ```

-Then sit down and wait for the instalation, it took me 16 minutes on my Samsung Galaxy A2 Core with a Wi-Fi network on the country-side (because It's slow), I hope it isn't that long for you guys but it could a good time to have a coffee-break.
+Then sit down and wait for the instalation, it took me less than 2 minutes on my Samsung Galaxy A2 Core with a Wi-Fi network on the country-side (because It's slow).

 And then run these commands to initialise coc.nvim: